sandrokeil/interop-config/README.md

 [![License](https://poser.pugx.org/sandrokeil/interop-config/license.png)](https://packagist.org/packages/sandrokeil/interop-config)

 *InteropConfig* provides interfaces and classes to create instances depending on configuration with mandatory option check and uniform config structure.

+> Please join the discussion about the [PSR config proposal](https://github.com/php-fig/fig-standards/pull/620).

  * **Well tested.** Besides unit test and continuous integration/inspection this solution is also ~~ready for production use~~.
  * **Framework agnostic** This PHP library does not depends on any framework but you can use it with your favourite framework.